SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 ![ChartL](./images/PB9a.jpg)
 ![SQL](./images/9a.jpg)

+ The Consumer segment generates the highest profit, followed by the Corporate segment, and lastly the Home Office segment.
+Let's proceed.
 ### 10. How many unique customers do we have in total, and how many are there per region and country?

 #### Total number of customers